★★★★★ Rated 5.0 on Google · Toronto, ON

 • Government Bonds or Donations: Another popular route is making a donation to a national development fund or purchasing government bonds.
 These investments directly contribute to national development and are often the most straightforward way to obtain citizenship.
 For instance, Antigua & Barbuda allows a donation starting at USD 100,000

-How to Choose a Country for Obtaining a Second Passport?
+How to Choose The Right Country for Obtaining a Second Passport?

 Choosing the right country for a second passport depends on personal and financial goals.
 When evaluating options, potential investors should consider the following factors: